Q: When will I be able to get a vaccine?

-For people who received the Johnson & Johnson COVID-19 vaccine, booster shots are also recommended for those who are 18 and older and who were vaccinated two or more months ago.
-We strongly encourage patients who are unsure if they meet this criteria to speak with their healthcare provider prior to making an appointment.
-Please do not make an appointment if you do not meet the criteria.
+For people who received the Johnson & Johnson COVID-19 vaccine, initial booster shots are also recommended for those who are 18 and older and were vaccinated two or more months ago.
+In addition, adults who received the Johnson & Johnson COVID-19 vaccine and booster at least four months ago may now receive a second booster.

-Q: Can I get the booster if I received the Johnson & Johnson vaccine?
+Q: Can I get a booster if I received the Johnson & Johnson vaccine?

 Q: How do I schedule a vaccine at El Camino Health?